 What is a logarithm?

-With exponential growth.raging on, there's been quite some talk about the rate at which the number of cases increases over time.
-Mathematically speaking, such a thing is called
+With the COVID-19 pandemic raging on, there's been quite some talk about the rate at which the number of cases increased over time.
+Mathematically speaking, such a thing is called exponential growth.

 The logarithm is the inverse function to the exponential one.
 To make it all precise, let's see the following log definition.

 💡 gives you the power to which you'd need to raise in order to obtain .
 Note, however, that in general, this can be a fractional exponent.